Here’s Why Tipping is Down, Gambling’s Up and People Are Acting Like Jerks

 Treat others as you would like to be treated, or maybe even a little better.

 Who we’re being isn’t who we are.

-The impatience and frustration and anger have a source and it’s temporary.
+The impatience and frustration and anger and anxiety we’re all feeling have a source and it’s temporary.
 Those feelings are natural.
 Unleashing them on others doesn’t help us, it just amplifies the chaos.

 We’ve all been through so much.